Book Colosseum Arena Tickets | Explore the Combat Stage of Gladiators

 Arena Floor

-Walk on the Arena Floor
+Walk on the Arena floor

 Follow in the footsteps of ancient gladiators by walking on the partially reconstructed Arena floor.
 This unique experience provides a distinct perspective of the massive amphitheater and allows you to envision the magnitude of the events once held here.
 Imagine the roar of the crowd and the tension of the spectacles as you stroll across the sand-strewn platform, and you'll truly appreciate the Colosseum's Arena as the epicenter of Roman public life.
 However, it's important to remember that very little of the original arena floor remains today; what you will be walking on is a partially reconstructed section of the floor.